-CFR 982.54(a) • The PHA must specify its admission criteria in its administrative plan.
-APPLICANT INTERVIEWS CFR 982.207(e) • When selected from the waiting list, the family is interviewed by the PHA, and a detailed application completed. • Because the verification and selection process may take up to 90 days to complete, PHAs should schedule applicant interviews well in advance of when a voucher will be available. • The PHA should provide applicants enough notice that they can gather any preliminary documentation requested and arrange their schedule to attend the interview.
-CFR 8.6 • PHA should provide materials for sight-impaired and hearing-impaired persons.
+CFR 982.54(a) • The PHA must specify its admission criteria in its administrative plan. • Selection is made sequentially based on verification that the family is eligible for the program.
+AF PPLICANT INTERVIEWS CFR 982.207(e) • When selected from the waiting list, the family is interviewed by the PHA, and a detailed application completed. • Because the verification and selection process may take up to 90 days to complete, PHAs should schedule applicant interviews well in advance of when a voucher will be available. • The PHA should provide applicants enough notice that they can gather any preliminary documentation requested and arrange their schedule to attend the interview.
+CFR 8.6 • PHA must provide materials for sight-impaired and hearing-impaired persons.
+Industry Practice • The interviewer should: Provide an explanation of the program to the applicant, including the family's responsibilities while receiving assistance Assist the applicant in completing the required forms, and obtain the applicant's authorization to verify the information provided Determine on a preliminary basis whether the applicant is eligible

-• Waiting List Management
+Waiting List Management

-Section 2.3: Full Application Stage
+Se ection 2.3: Full Application Stage

-Industry Practice • The interviewer should:

-Provide an explanation of the program to the applicant, including the family's responsibilities while receiving assistance

-Assist the applicant in completing the required forms, and obtain the applicant's authorization to verify the information provided

-Determine on a preliminary basis whether the applicant is eligible

 - Collect the documentation the applicant brings to the interview and give clear instructions and deadlines for additional information needed to complete the application process

 Inform the applicant that a final eligibility determination will be made when the information provided is verified

-• Various HUD regulations require the PHA to verify:
+· • Various HUD regulations require the PHA to verify:

 Type of family (for purpose of preferences and allowances)

-Income/assets of all family members
+- Income/assets of all family members

-Appropriate allowances and/or deductions
+- Appropriate allowances and/or deductions

 - Local preference claims

-Documentation required by local PHA policy
+- Documentation required by local PHA policy

 CFR 5.216 Social Security numbers for all household members, except noncontending persons

 CFR 5.512 - Eligible immigration status

-0 DAY VERIFICATION R EQUIREMENT
+60 DAY VERIFICATION REQUIR 60 DAY VERIFICATION REQUIREMENT